5 tips for crafting a powerful vision statement

 Also, be sure to revisit your vision statement regularly as your business matures.

 5. How to use a vision statement

 A vision statement should be shared with employees and discussed internally to make sure it’s clearly understood.
-Chouinard recommends against publicizing it outside the company, especially if doing so could tip off the competition about sensitive goals.
+Publicizing it outside the company is not recommended, especially if doing so could tip off the competition about sensitive goals.
 (A mission statement, by contrast, is made public.)

 A vision statement should be used to frame your company’s business goals, your action plan for achieving them and strategic planning.

 A strategic plan is your blueprint for making your vision come true.